-The use of night float systems and cross coverage is becoming an increasingly popular way to balance patient care issues with need for time off.
+The use of night float systems and cross coverage is becoming an increasingly common in large hospitals.
 Night float rotations offer both unique learning opportunities as well as pose challenges in providing appropriate supervision and evaluation.
 Night float does test a resident's skills in certain areas.
-Specifically, residents are asked to evaluate patients that they are not familiar with usually for both acute issues as well as pharmacologic decision-making.
-Night float tests a resident's judgment.
-Night float also tests a resident's ability to prioritize patient care issues and to juggle multiple tasks at the same time.
+Specifically, residents are asked to address questions regarding patients that they are not familiar, usually for acute issues and pharmacologic decision-making.
+Night float tests a resident's ability to prioritize patient care issues and to handle multiple tasks at the same time.
 Because it occurs at night often residents feel additional stress related to change in the sleep-wake cycle.
 The following curriculum is intended to offer guidance and description of how the residents will be supervised and evaluated with the use of a resident portfolio.